TN reports one COVID-19 death, 231 fresh cases

-For the second consecutive day, Tamil Nadu reported a COVID-19 death and over 200 cases while a transgender tested positive, the first in the state, the Health Department said on Saturday.
-A 14-day old girl baby and a four-year-old boy were among the total of 231 coronavirus positive cases reported today with Chennai contributing the majority of 174.
+(Eds: Adds details; corrects number in fifth para) Chennai, May 2 (PTI): For the second consecutive day, Tamil Nadu reported a COVID-19 death and over 200 cases while a transgender tested positive, the first in the state, the Health department said on Saturday.
+A 14-day old girl baby and a four-year old boy were among the total of 231 coronavirus positive cases reported today with Chennai contributing the majority of 174.

 A 76-year old woman admitted to the Rajiv Gandhi Government General Hospital here died on Friday, becoming the latest victim to the contagion, taking the toll in the state to 29, a bulletin from the Health department said.
 On Friday, Tamil Nadu had reported 203 COVID-19 cases while it was 161 on Thursday, 104 on Wednesday and 121 on Tuesday.

-With 203 being added today, the total number of those infected in the state stood at 2,757 as on Saturday, the department said.
-As many as 158 men have affected apart from 72 women and one transgender, the bulletin said, adding 35,418 people were in-home quarantine while 40 were in government facilities.
+With 231 RPT 231 being added today, the total number of those infected in the state stood at 2,757 as on Saturday, the department said.
+As many as 158 men were affected apart from 72 women and one transgender, the bulletin said, adding 35,418 people were in home quarantine while 40 were in government facilities.

 Twenty-nine patients were among the 1,341 who were discharged from hospitals after treatment as on Saturday.
 The total number of positive cases in Chennai alone stood at 1,257 followed by Coimbatore at 142 and 114 in Tiruppur.